microservicer/flutter-pipelines/README.md

 ### Upload key
 Generate a new upload key for the Android app and store it in the GitHub repository secrets.

-- Follow the steps in the [﻿Android documentation](https://developer.android.com/studio/publish/app-signing#generate-key)  to generate a new upload key.
+- Follow the steps in the [Android documentation](https://developer.android.com/studio/publish/app-signing#generate-key)  to generate a new upload key.
     - Save the settings in the `android/key.properties`  file.
         - `storePassword`
         - `keyPassword`